 On March 18, 1944, his wife received a letter from him. unlike the others, this one sounded like him and not like something that was dictated to him.
 It should be mentioned that the authenticity of everything said in POW broadcasts was questioned by the U.S. Government.
 His wife would hear a second radio broadcast from him on May 27, 1944.

 In January 1945, Keith and other POWs were moved to Keelung, Formosa, where they boarded onto the Enoshima Maru.
-The ship sailed on January 25 and arrived at Moji, Japan, on January 30.
-From there, the POWs were taken by train to Tokyo 23-D. In the camp, Keith was assigned to the kitchen.
-Since the cooks cooked meals for the Japanese, as well as the POWs, they were able to eat fresh fruit and vegetables.
+The ship sailed on January 25th and arrived at Moji, Japan, on January 30th.
+From there, the POWs were taken by train to Tokyo 23-D. In the camp, Keith was assigned to the kitchen where the cooks cooked meals for the Japanese, as well as the POWs.
+The POWs on the detail were able to eat fresh fruit and vegetables.
 Most of the other prisoners were not as lucky and worked in the Kawasaki shipyard.

 The next day the POWs did not work since there was no power, water, or transportation.
 The Japanese civilians roamed the streets since they were homeless.
 What little they had, they carried with them.
 When the POWs did go to work a few days later, they saw the destruction.
 Buildings at the steel mill were still burning days after the attack.
 The steel beams of destroyed buildings were bent because of the heat from the fires.